Royal Lao Navy: The MRL in the Laotian civil war

-Expansion and early operations 1960–1970
+Early operations 1960–1970

 Like the ANL, the fledgling Laotian Navy soon found itself involved in the political turmoil that engulfed the Kingdom of Laos in the early 1960s.
 During Major general Phoumi Nosavan November 1960 counter-coup against Captain Kong Le's rebel Neutralist airborne units, four pro-Neutralist Laotian Navy river gunboats blocked the Mekong river at Ban Sot in an effort to halt the advance northwards from Savannakhet of Maj.
-Gen. Nosavan's rebel troops towards Vientiane.
+Gen. Nosavan's counter-coup troops towards Vientiane.
 Other Laotian Naval units however, supported the coup by transporting up the Mekong in landing crafts from Savannakhet Lieutenant colonel Siho Lamphouthacoul and his Directorate of National Coordination (DNC) elite para-commando regiment, the 1st Special Mobile Group (Groupement Mobile Speciale 1 – GMS 1), on 21 November to join the Battle of Vientiane.

 In 1970, a US-funded Royal Lao Navy Jungle School (MRL École de la Jungle) was established at Thakhek in Khammouane Province, which offered courses for MRL students in basic infantry amphibious tactics and river patrolling techniques.
 Graduation exercises had the Laotian naval cadets assault beaches from landing craft, though these tactics were never used in actual operations.